Personal Injury Lawyer

 Time for Filing an Elder Abuse Case Based on Negligence in Georgia

 Serious injuries are carelessly inflicted on elderly patients by facilities that are charged with their care.
 Patients fall when nursing aides fail to lift them properly while transferring them from a bed to a wheelchair.
 Failing to provide patients with adequate food and water can lead to dehydration and malnutrition.
 Bedridden patients develop painful bedsores that can lead to fatal infections when caretakers allow patients to remain in the same position for too long.

 Lawsuits based on negligence must generally be filed within two years of the negligent act that caused an injury.
 As is true of intentional abuse, that time is extended if the patient is legally incompetent to sue when the abuse occurs.

 Time for Filing a Case Based on Financial Abuse of Elders in Georgia

 When financial abuse consists of the failure to honor a promise to repay a loan made by the elderly victim, the six-year limitations period for a breach of contract applies.
 When a guardian has stolen money from an elderly ward, the limitations period is generally ten years.
 The ten-year limitations period also applies to claims against an estate or its administrator.

 Financial abuse claims are often based on fraud.
 Placing an unauthorized charge on a senior’s credit card is an example of fraud.
 Claims based on fraud must usually be filed within two years after the fraudulent act occurs.

 Determining the correct legal theory for a lawsuit and the corresponding limitations period can be complicated.
-A nursing home lawyer in Jonesboro, GA is in the best position to advise elderly clients or concerned family members about their potential remedies for financial abuse.
+A nursing home lawyer is in the best position to advise elderly clients or concerned family members about their potential remedies for financial abuse.